FIW 2020 Acknowledgements

 Mushfiq Mohamed is a lawyer working with the Maldivian Democracy Network and a former public prosecutor in the Maldives.

-Aurelien Mondon is a senior lecturer at the University of Bath.
+Aurelien Mondon is a senior lecturer in politics at the University of Bath.

-Jasmin Mujanovic is an adjunct assistant professor of political science at Elon University.
+Jasmin Mujanović is a limited term assistant professor of political science and policy studies at Elon University.

 Gareth Nellis is an assistant professor of political science at the University of California, San Diego.

-Ibrahim Al-bakri Nyei is a PhD candidate in politics and international studies at the School of Oriental and African Studies, University of London.
-He is a columnist and commentator on political developments in Sub-Saharan Africa.
+Ibrahim Al-bakri Nyei is a PhD candidate at the School of Oriental and African Studies, University of London.

-Robert Orttung is a research professor of international affairs at the George Washington University Elliott School of International Affairs.
+Robert W. Orttung is a research professor at the George Washington University Elliott School of International Affairs.

-Nicole Phillips is a human rights and rule of law consultant and adjunct professor at the University of California Hastings College of Law.
+Nicole Phillips is the policy and legal director of Haitian Bridge Alliance and an adjunct professor at the University of California Hastings College of the Law.

-Tyson Roberts is a lecturer in political science and international relations at the University of Southern California.
+Tyson Roberts teaches political science at the University of California, Los Angeles.

-Elton Skendaj is the Muir Associate Professor of Peace Studies at Manchester University in Indiana.
+Elton Skendaj is the Gladdys Muir Associate Professor of Peace Studies at Manchester University, Indiana.

 Farha Tahir is a program officer at the National Endowment for Democracy.

-Jenny Town is a research analyst at the Henry L. Stimson Center and the managing editor of 38 North.
+Jenny Town is a fellow at the Henry L. Stimson Center’s East Asia program.

-Wouter Veenendaal is an assistant professor at the Institute of Political Science, Leiden University.
+Wouter Veenendaal is an assistant professor of political science at the Institute of Political Science, Leiden University.

 David Vivar is the academic coordinator for FLACSO-Honduras and a professor at the National Autonomous University of Honduras.

-Gregory White is the Mary Huggins Gamble Professor and chair of Government at Smith College.
-He is a co-editor of the Journal of North African Studies.
+Gregory White is the Mary Huggins Gamble Professor of Government at Smith College.

-Florian Bieber is a professor of Southeast European history and politics at the University of Graz, Austria.
+Florian Bieber is a professor of Southeast European history and politics and director of the Center for Southeast European Studies at the University of Graz.

 Sumit Ganguly is a Distinguished Professor of Political Science and holds the Tagore Chair in Indian Cultures and Civilizations at Indiana University, Bloomington.

-Jan Kubik is a professor of Slavonic and East European studies at University College London and a professor in the Department of Political Science at Rutgers University.
+Jan Kubik is a professor in the Department of Political Science at Rutgers University and a professor of Slavonic and East European studies at University College London.

-Adrienne LeBas is an associate professor of government at the School of Public Affairs of American University in Washington, DC.
+Adrienne LeBas is an associate professor of government at the School of Public Affairs at American University.

 Peter M. Lewis is a professor at Johns Hopkins University’s School of Advanced International Studies.

-Adam Luedtke is an assistant professor of political science at City University of New York, Queensborough Community College.
+Adam Luedtke is an associate professor of political science at City University of New York, Queensborough Community College.

-Peter Mandaville is a professor of international affairs in the Schar School of Policy and Government at George Mason University.
+Peter Mandaville is a professor of international affairs at the Schar School of Policy and Government at George Mason University.

 Alexander Motyl is a professor of political science at Rutgers University-Newark.